-Who was the real E. Virgil Neal – cosmetics and perfume baron?
+Who was the real E. Virgil Neal – cosmetics and perfume baron of Tokalon?
 Snake-oil salesman?
 Criminal and traitor?
 Who was Emma, the wife who performed hypnotism demonstrations with him in Pennsylvania mining towns, under his alias Xenophon LaMotte Sage?

-This book explores the adventures of E. Virgil Neal – his origins in post-Civil War Cole Camp, Missouri; education and professorship at the Central Business College in Sedalia, Missouri, and at Peirce College, Philadelphia; authorship of banking and accounting tomes; gigs as hypnotist and personal magnetism guru; huckstering of health nostrums in Syracuse, New York, and in the USSR; glory days in Nice as husband of the lovely Renée; the dark days in Europe during World War II; and his relationship with underworld figures, downfall and demise.
+This book explores the adventures of E. Virgil Neal – his origins in post-Civil War Cole Camp, Missouri.
+His education and professorship at the Central Business College in Sedalia, Missouri, and at Peirce College, Philadelphia.
+His authorship of banking and accounting tomes.
+His gigs as hypnotist and personal magnetism guru.
+His huckstering of health nostrums in Syracuse, New York, and in the USSR.
+The glory days in Nice as husband of the lovely Renée.
+Te dark days in Europe during World War II.
+Finally his relationship with underworld figures and his downfall and demise.

 The book also examines what made Tokalon profitable and long lived in the highly competitive environment of the perfume and cosmetics world.